Victim Support offer assistance to anyone who has been affected by a crime or violent assault, regardless of whether the police have been informed.

 Offering help and advice for anyone wanting to leave behind involvement with the far right and extremist influences.

-Galop support lesbian, gay, bi-sexual and transgender people experiencing domestic violence.
+Galop support lesbian, gay, bi-sexual and transgender people experiencing abuse and violence.

 Supporting families, partners and friends in the UK where loved ones are the victims of murder or manslaughter abroad.